How do you know when you're ready to grow your SaaS business?

 When it comes to marketing, the best ROI comes from content marketing.

-Investing in content marketing and SEO, as well as cultivating a healthy relationship with your email list, is a proven way to get a steady, high volume of qualified leads.
+Investing in content marketing and SEO and cultivating a healthy relationship with your email list is a proven way to get a steady, high volume of qualified leads.

 Good content is evergreen, which means that investing in content marketing means investing in assets that will continue to pay dividends for years to come.